 To get started:

 Religion can be studied in many ways, by many methods, and from many points of view.
-For the purposes of this course it will be assumed that religious narratives are, among other things, metaphorical expressions of important truths.
+For the purposes of this course it will be assumed that religious traditions are extended matrices of mutually enhancing and reinforcing cultural artifacts that induce assured and persistent behavior, including narratives that are, among other things, metaphorical expressions of important truths.
 They operate both as models of human experience and as models for human life; that is, as metaphorical descriptions and as exemplary ideals.
 Human experience provides the source of these narratives.

 Asking such questions is the basis of research in the academic study of religion.
 This course will equip students with the basic research skills needed to construct reasonable, reliable, and well-informed answers to such questions.
 Although the instructor can provide answers to simple factual questions, such as the probable dates to the life of the Buddha, or the probable number of Christians in the world, the instructor's task is not primarily to answer questions about religion, but to help the students to formulate and answer their own questions.
 In other words, to conduct elementary research in the discipline.